anodejs/anodejs/docs/SIMPLE_SETUP.md

 Create new github account.
 Let's assume you've called it ```myanodebuddy``` (illustrative name, the real name should be unique account name).

-__NOTE__: buddy account should not have any administrative rights.
-You will continue managing github with your own account.
+__IMPORTANT__: buddy account should not have any administrative rights.
+You should continue managing github with your own account.
 Log in back into your github account to continue.

 ### Setup github organization